 At a meeting of the Oireachtas Health Committee in December 2021, the minister set out a series of issues he would like to see addressed as part of the review.

-He narrowly focused on questions as to why a small number of Irish women still had abortions in England and Wales.
-The implied solution would be to bring the law more into line with Britain – despite voters being assured in 2018 that Irish law would not be as extreme as British law.
+He narrowly focused on questions such as why a small number of Irish women still had abortions in England and Wales.
+The implied solution would be to bring the law more in line with Britain - despite voters being assured in 2018 that Irish law would not be as extreme as British law.